 Blood alcohol concentrations (BAC) of 0.31% to 0.45% are considered life-threatening.
-The lethal dose of alcohol is about 5 to 8 grams per kilogram (g/kg).
+The lethal dose of alcohol is about 5 to 8 grams per kilogram of body weight (g/kg).

 BAC refers to the amount of alcohol in the bloodstream.
 If a person has a 0.20% BAC, that means the blood contains two parts of alcohol per 2,000 parts blood.